Our Working Habits

 Many employees blame their employers for their unhappiness.
 If you have a full-time commitment to something, it is likely to influence your quality of life.
-Therefore, also influencing the company/corporation strength that we work for.
-Our work/employment habits pass onto their surroundings and to the future generations.
+Therefore, also influences the company/corporation strength that we work for.
+Our work/employment habits pass on to their surroundings and to future generations.
 With this in mind, I would like to discuss common habits and how to challenge them.
 Challenging our previous habits may present an opportunity for creating more equality, independence, and change.
 If you think you have strong values or ethics, are you willing to stand up for them?
 To what extent?
 Sure, it can be a difficult thing to do, with potential pressure from society and the economy.
 The way I see it is, something can’t improve if it cannot change.
 To develop and implement these changes we have to know how to handle industrialization, money, and ourselves.
 Hopefully, this post will help provide some guidance to understanding our social responsibility and awareness of our daily actions.
 I hope to encourage personal growth and confidence in our daily actions.

 2. Reinventing The Employment Process

-As a potential job candidate, taking the time to analyze employers before accepting a job offer with them is more beneficial than we may have previously deemed.
+As a potential job candidate, taking the time to analyze employers before accepting a job offer from them is more beneficial than we may have previously deemed.
 I would like to see us take our employment considerations a step further.
-The majority of my experiences during job interviews have been significantly one-sided from employers.
+The majority of my experiences during job interviews have been significantly one-sided by employers.
 As a strong supporter of equality, I would expect an employer to share this value with me, especially if I am considering working with them.
-During a companies self conducted phone interview, I had been asked what I knew about their company; I didn’t know much, but I answered truthfully and without notes or internet searching.
-I had been applying to handfuls of companies and different positions to try to land a job.
-I was unsettled when they had to go searching for my resume (in the middle of our interview) in order to answer their own question that I returned it to them: As a potential job candidate, what do you know about me?
+During a company’s conducted phone interview, I had been asked what I knew about their company; I didn’t know much, but I answered truthfully and without notes or internet searching.
+I had been applying to a handful of companies and different positions to try to land a job.
+I was unsettled when they had to go searching for my resume (in the middle of our interview) in order to answer their own question that I returned to them: As a potential job candidate, what do you know about me?
 Reflecting on this moment, I now wonder: Do they know whom they’re initiating a phone interview with?
 Why do they have this expectation of me but not themselves?
 Are companies, like this, even worth our time if they cannot treat us equally from the start?
-I was told that they go through many applicants and it was unrealistic for them to know this information about a canditate.
+I was told that they go through many applicants and it was unrealistic for them to know this information about a candidate.
 However, do they not realize I go through many companies and applications?
 And in which I do not get paid to do?
 In reality, most employers have this mindset, and, this strategy.
 We live in a time where we cannot trust easily.
-Corporations do not always have our best interest in mind, like they may lead us to believe.
+Corporations do not always have our best interests in mind, like they may lead us to believe.

 Create a Cheat Sheet!